EF50: Television requirements

 Pye Ltd., a leading British electronics firm of the time, had pioneered television receiver design, and in the late 1930s, wanted to market receivers that would allow reception further and further from the single Alexandra Palace television transmitter.
-Encouraged by their 1937 success with a novel tuned radio frequency (TRF) design, Pye wanted a higher quality valve than they could produce on their own, and so talked to Mullard, which meant the research of Philips in Holland, plus some tweaking from Baden John Edwards and Donald Jackson from Pye (for example the metal shield), leading to the EF50 pentode that was needed in the Pye 45 MHz TRF design, and created a stable television receiver that captured a good market, being able to receive transmissions at up to five times the distance than the competition.
+In particular, they wanted to be able to receive these transmissions at their Cambridge factories.
+They initially turned to their subsidiaries, Cathodeon and Hi-Vac, but they were not capable of producing much of an improvement.
+They turned to Mullard, who turned to their Philips managers in Eindhoven.
+With some tweaking from Baden John Edwards and Donald Jackson from Pye (for example the metal shield), the final EF50 pentode was produced and used in Pye's 45 MHz TRF design, and created a receiver able to receive transmissions at up to five times the distance than the competition.